-She tossed her paper and pen aside, sucked hard on her cigarette then snubbed it out in the overflowing ashtray on the coffee table.
+She tossed her paper and pen aside, sucked hard on her cigarette, then stubbed it out in the overflowing ashtray on the coffee table.
 Cigarette ash puffed under her deliberateness.
 She stood and stomped to the kitchen, careful to sidestep the door that led to the basement.

 “Stop it.
-Leave me alone,” she said, while she went from fridge to counter, gathering salsa and cheese then ramen noodles from the cupboard.
-The faucet groaned and water sputtered, shot out, speckling her arm hairs in mist.
+Leave me alone,” she said as she went from fridge to counter, gathering salsa and cheese, then ramen noodles from the cupboard.
+The faucet groaned, and water sputtered, shot out, speckling her arm hairs in mist.

-She glanced over her shoulder to the basement, grimaced, and returned her attention to the boiling water and plopped ramen noodles in.
+She glanced at the basement, grimaced, and returned her attention to the boiling water, and plopped ramen noodles in.

 The silence saturated the walls of the kitchen like molasses poured from a jar, and, though she was glad to not hear the persistent whispering of her name, the silence seemed worse.

-The silence taunted her, slithered under her nails and skin and wound its way around the follicles of her dirty blonde hair and sank through her skull to her mind.
+The silence taunted her.
+It slithered under her nails and skin and wound its way around the follicles of her dirty blonde hair and sank into her skull to her mind.

 The cheddar she tossed on the steaming noodles adhered, melting into the empty crevasses, while she shuffled back to the living room to take her lukewarm spot on the couch and eat.